John Dyson (Australian cricketer): Rebel tours and return to NSW

-1985-87: Rebel tours to South Africa
+1985–87: Rebel tours to South Africa

 During their successful Sheffield Shield campaign of 1984/85 for NSW teammate Imran Khan said that he hoped Dyson would be selected for the Ashes tour to England in the summer of 1985.
 However it emerged that Dyson had agreed to participate in an Australian rebel tour to South Africa.
+Dyson sought leave for three years from his PE teaching job at Caringbah High School to play in South Africa but this was refused by Rodney Cavalier, new South Wales Minister for Education.
+He was banned from playing in Australia for two years and three years from the international team along with the other rebels.

 Dyson enjoyed two productive trips to South Africa.
-He scored 577 runs in 1985–86 at 44.38 then made 522 runs at 52.2 the following summer.
-He was banned from playing in Australia for two years and three years from the international team along with the other rebels.
+He scored 577 first class runs in 1985–86 at 44.38 then made 522 runs at 52.2 the following summer.
+Steve Smith later said Dyson "was our backbone" in South Africa:

+We all relied on Dyso.
+His temperament and concentration are enormous.
+We expected him to stay at the crease for long periods of time.
+More often than not, he did.
+There were times when he batted right through the innings when the blokes were just not doing their job.

-1988-89: Later career
+1988–89: Later career

 Dyson expressed a desire to regain a place in the test side when his ban was over but he struggled on his return to NSW in January 1988 making 157 runs at 19.62 from 5 games during the 1987/88 season with a highest score of 60 not out.
 For most of the matches he would open the batting with Mark Taylor.

 The following summer was more successful, scoring 742 runs at 39.05 including 79 and 100 not out for NSW against the touring West Indians and 34 for NSW against Pakistan.
 He scored 112 not out against Tasmania in the Sheffield Shield at the SCG which was his nineteenth and final first-class century.
 Dyson's good form led to speculation he could earn a place on the tour to England for the 1989 Ashes series however he was not selected.

 Dyson captained NSW for two FAI cup games at the start of the 1989–90 season but suffered a knee injury and was replaced in the side by Steve Small for the first Sheffield Shield match against South Australia in Adelaide.
 The selectors then preferred promising prospect Geoff Milliken and Dyson never regained his state place.
 He had amassed 9935 first class runs at an average of 40.

-1989-98
+1989–98

 Dyson continued to play first grade cricket for Sutherland and was captain of the side which included a young Glenn McGrath.

 In 1991, NSW captain Geoff Lawson attempted to persuade the selectors to recall Dyson but they decided against it.

 He continued to play grade cricket until 1994.

 Dyson was NSW's Assistant Coach to Lawson from 1995 to 1997.

 He represented Australia in two masters tournaments (1995 and 1998).